The easiest way to stay on top of your child's health

 You can get age-appropriate safety advice

-The pediatrician can be an excellent source of safety advice for children of all ages.
-Topics during well-child visits for younger children may include warnings about interacting with strangers.
-Middle schoolers might hear about online safety and bullying.
-For teens, drug use and reproductive health, including STD and pregnancy prevention, might be on the agenda.
+The pediatrician can be an excellent source of safety advice for kids of all ages.
+Topics during well-child visits for younger kids may include warnings about interacting with strangers.
 “One of the best things about having a long-standing relationship with a pediatrician is that you build on topics over time,” says Dr. Lockwood.

 There’s help for the whole family

-Children are part of a family, and good medical care takes that into context.
+Kids are part of a family, and good medical care takes that into context.
 “We support whole families in pediatric care,” says Dr. Lockwood.
-Her office routinely connects moms and dads with financial counselors and social workers to help with whole-family issues, such as food insecurity, that can impact a child’s health.
+Her office routinely connects parents with financial counselors and social workers to help with whole-family issues, such as food insecurity, that can impact a child’s health.

 If you’re ever tempted to delay preventive care for your child, consider these reasons why it’s so important to your child’s future.
+And don’t forget: These visits are covered by your insurance plan.
 Lifelong good health starts at the very beginning of life.
-Healthy, happy children have a better chance of growing up to be healthy, happy adults.
+Healthy, happy kids have a better chance of growing up to be healthy, happy adults.